VeriFIT/mata/README.md

 [create a new issue](https://github.com/VeriFIT/mata/issues/new/choose).
 When creating a new issue, please, try to include everything necessary for us to know (such as the version, operation system, etc.) so we can sucessfully replicate the issue.

+## Note to main contributors

+By default, each merge automatically increases the `minor` version of the library (i.e., `0.0.0 -> 0.1.0` ).
+This can be overruled using either tag `#patch` (increasing patch version, i.e., `0.0.0 -> 0.0.1`) or `#major` (increasing major version, i.e., `0.0.0 -> 1.0.0`).
+This tag is specified in the merge message.

+Generally, it is recommended to use `#major` for changes that introduces backward-incompatible changes for people that used previous versions, and `#patch` for minor changes, such as bug-fixes, performance fixes or refactoring.

 # Links